1. Stopped By The Police On The Street, Now What?

 Children arrested by the police are required to be brought before a preliminary inquiry.
 During the arrest, the police officer must explain to the child why he or she is being arrested, inform the child or his or her rights and must tell the child's parents or guardian about the arrest.

-9. How do I contact a lawyer and when?
+9. How do I Contact A Lawyer and When?

-• It is a good idea to contact a lawyer before making any statements to anyone in a criminal case or investigation.
+- It is a good idea to contact a lawyer before making any statements to anyone in a criminal case or investigation.

-• This applies even if you are told that (i) police officers only want to question you and/or (ii) you are only a witness.
+- This applies even if you are told that (i) police officers only want to question you and/or (ii) you are only a witness.

-• While you do have to wait until you attend court to get a lawyer appointed if you cannot afford your own lawyer, you should still ask for a lawyer as soon as you are questioned or arrested by the police.
+- While you do have to wait until you attend court to get a lawyer appointed if you cannot afford your own lawyer, you should still ask for a lawyer as soon as you are questioned or arrested by the police.
 If you are arrested, you have the right to remain silent and to not speak until your lawyer is present.

 Once arrested, the police must give you a reasonable opportunity to secure legal assistance and allow you to call your attorney and talk to them.
 You may choose not to give any information in absence of your attorney, except for your name and address.